enixam/data-manipulation-sql/docs/index.md

-This document covers essential SQL skills for data manipulation, with a main focus on DQL (Data Query Language, always starts with `SELECT`).
-Quries will typically be interpreted with the `PostgreSQL` dialect in `knitr`'s `sql` engine.
+This document includes query solutions and techniques to common questions in data analysis.
+Queries will typically be interpreted with the `PostgreSQL` dialect in `knitr`'s `sql` engine.
 I include `dplyr` code when there could be some interesting comparison between these two tools sharing similar philosophy.

 Before each chapter, the following command is automatically evaluated: